-Irving Seidman is professor emeritus at the School of Education, University of Massachusetts Amherst.
+Irving Seidman is professor emeritus at the College of Education, University of Massachusetts Amherst.
 He offers workshops and short courses and communicates with individual researchers who have questions about the methods described in this book.

 “For four editions, readers have turned to Interviewing as Qualitative Research for its practical and straight-forward presentation of a powerful interviewing model.
 With updated examples, new sections on ethics, and much more, this new edition remains a must-read for any graduate student or experienced researcher interested in the art of qualitative interviewing.”

 Praise for Previous Editions!

 “A comprehensive perspective of the nature of qualitative inquiry and the art of interviewing.”

 —Theory and Research in Social Education